RoaLogic/RV12/DATASHEET.md

 The PMP address registers are CSRs named `pmpaddr0`–`pmpaddr15`.
 Each PMP address register encodes bits 33–2 of a 34-bit physical address for RV32, as shown in Figure \[pmpaddr-rv32\].
 For RV64, each PMP address register encodes bits 55–2 of a 56-bit physical address, as shown in Figure \[pmpaddr-rv64\].

 Figure \[pmpcfg\] shows the layout of a PMP configuration register.
 The R, W, and X bits, when set, indicate that the PMP entry permits read, write, and instruction execution, respectively.
 When one of these bits is clear, the corresponding access type is denied.
-The remaining 3 fields, A, L and C, are described in the following sections.
+The remaining 2 fields, A and L, are described in the following sections.

 #### Address Matching